lawankorn-m/MMDL-NAI/README.md

 ## Multimodal Fusion and Classification

-Contains the source code for multimodal representation learning and classification, as well as the best MMDL-NAI model used for inference and evaluation.
+Contains the source code for CNN-based multimodal representation learning and classification, as well as the best model used for inference and evaluation.